baianat/SpinningButton/README.md

 ```
 5- Invoke `startAnimating` on SpinningButton instance according to your need to show the loader accordingly.

+6- Invoke `stopAnimating` on SpinningButton to hide the loader and restore its original state.

 ### Customization:

 #### Centre: